wg-osr/walkerga.github.io/list/hex-enchanted.md

 title: Enchanted Dream
 ---

 This table replaces the Adjective roll of the biome you rolled.
-Roll an additionnal time on this table to complete the hasard.
+Roll the part 2 of the hasard separately.

 <br>